codeshnippet/codeshnippet.github.io/_posts/2017-07-16-buying-and-selling-a-stock.markdown

 {% endhighlight %}
 (If we buy at 52 and sell at 58)

-interviewee may suggest finding minimum and maximum values of the array and returning the difference.
+Interviewee may suggest finding minimum and maximum values of the array and returning the difference.
 But this approach is not going to work for cases when maximum price appears in the array before minimum price.
 As you can see in the example above, neither 52 is a minimum, nor 58 is a maximum.